ioBroker/ioBroker.admin/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Extend the table JSON Config with the encryption possibility
+* (bluefox) Do not read historical data if instance is not active

 ### 6.17.3 (2024-04-11)
 * (foxriver76) fixed npm adapter installation